theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > public  trial   , by an  impartial jury    of the state and district wherein the crime
 # NSg/V/J NSg/V/J .
 P  D/P J         NSg/V/J P  D   NSg   V/C NSg/V/J  C       D   NSg
 > shall have   been  committed , which district shall have   been  previously
 # VX    NSg/VX NSg/V V/J       .
-I/C   NSg/V/J  VX    NSg/VX NSg/V J/R
+I/C   NSg/V/J  VX    NSg/VX NSg/V R
 > ascertained by      law   , and to be     informed of the nature and cause   of the
 # V/J         NSg/J/P NSg/V .
 V/C P  NSg/VX V/J      P  D   NSg    V/C NSg/V/C P  D
 > accusation ; to be     confronted with the witnesses against him ; to have   compulsory